micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 The Shadow builder alone only parse comments from the application and pass it along to the Trace Framework Abstraction (TFA) Core.
 The TFA core is aware of the plugins that are available, all the plugins’ capabilities and platform target.
-The process goes a explained below:
+The process goes as explained below:

  * The line containing the functionality Benchmarking::XX::YY will be checked against all the available plugins.
- * Plugin that are capable to handle functionality will respond with a piece of code that will be replaced with a piece of code.
+ * Plugin that is capable of handling functionality will respond with a piece of code that will be replaced with a piece of code.
  * Then the output file will be added in a folder corresponding to the platform type and benchmarking type.

 Being generic is the key for this benchmarking tool.
 The plugins will in contrary bring the specific implementation needed to benchmark  a specific platform.
-Every plugins will to provide information as  requested by the parser:
+Every plugin will provide information as  requested by the parser:

- * Provide list of supported platform.
+ * Provide a list of the supported platform.
  * Provide a list of functions that are handled.
  * Provide snippets codes that will be added for benchmarking.
- * Provide list of patches and/or patch code
+ * Provide a list of patches and/or patch code
  * Optional provide an end script to run and execute the benchmarks